mirrorleos/pistonLamp/README.md

 # PistonLamp
-The complete project of a lamp based on a piston from an engine car.
+The complete project history of a lamp based on a piston from a car engine.

 ## Context
 Every year, during the Christmas period, with a group of friends from the place where I live we organize a Secret Santa.
 For those who have never heard of a Secret Santa, you basically extract a random name in the group and you have to come up with a present.
 The "secret" part is the fact that you don't know who is the pearson that is going to give you a gift until the moment he or she gives it to you.